daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable).
-What a "tax deduction" means depends on whether the [Taxes](../Taxes/README.md) module is enabled; if it is enabled, a tax deduction works as you would expect, reducing your overall amount due.
+- Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable).
+- What a "tax deduction" means depends on whether the [TXS](../Taxes/README.md) module is enabled; if it is enabled, a tax deduction works as you would expect, reducing your overall amount due.
 If this module is not enabled, then a tax deduction works as a % value increasing to all items shipped in the bin.
-If you quality for a deduction you will receive a formal mail from the Ferngill Revenue Service on the first of the season informing your currrent deduction rights.
+- If you quality for a deduction you will receive a formal mail from the Ferngill Revenue Service on the first of the season, informing you of your currrent deduction rights.
 </font>
 </ul>
 </details>